makinahmed/Bid-Autopia-Car-Client-Buying-Releted-/README.md

     * Only Logged in users can see dashboard.
     * A user can cancel orders / bookings .

-### Description :

-    Bid Autopia is  car dealer's Website.
-Here any kind of cars is available .
-    Any prominent car brands you can find in this website.
-Like : SPORT-UTILITY VEHICLE, COUPE.
-Mercedes-Benz,HATCHBACK,SPORTS CAR,CONVERTIBLE , HYBRID, ELECTRIC cars.

 ### Tools :

     * ReactJs,